Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 02 : The Bicycle Thief/Secen 05-07.md

 (Commentary)

-Phil: Ten minutes after making a promise to me, he leaves his bike unlocked.
+Phil: Ten minutes after **making a promise** to me, he leaves his bike unlocked.
 All I can hear is Claire’s voice in my head: “He’s not responsible.
 You never should’ve given him a bike.”
 I know.
 I do a pretty good Claire.
 So I decided to teach him a lesson and let him think his bike was stolen.
 And I know that sounds kinda rough, but sometimes it’s a dad’s job to be the tough guy.

+> * ***make a promise***
+>
+>    * Making promises is risky for a company, but it usually does result in improved customer relations.

 (Cut back to scene)